What is anaemia?

-Having lymphoma means you might notice symptoms of milder anaemia (less of a fall in your haemoglobin) than you would have done otherwise.
-The draining effects of having lymphoma and its treatment can make you less able to tolerate your anaemia.
-Also, if you get an infection or fever, your anaemia could worsen and you might feel the effects of it more.
+The draining effects of lymphoma and its treatment might make you less able to tolerate anaemia.
+This means you might notice symptoms of milder anaemia (less of a fall in your haemoglobin) more than you would have done otherwise.
+Anaemia can also make you less able to tolerate the effects of your treatment.
+If you get an infection or fever, your anaemia could worsen and you might feel the effects of it more.

-Let your medical team know if you notice any of the symptoms.
-They are likely to suggest you have a blood test to check your haemoglobin level.
+Let your medical team know if you have any symptoms of anaemia.
+They might suggest you have a blood test to check your haemoglobin level.
 Many of these symptoms can also be caused by problems other than anaemia.
 If your symptoms are due to anaemia, your doctor should talk to you about possible treatments.

 If your anaemia is caused by your bone marrow not making enough red blood cells, you’ll need treatment.
 You might be given a blood transfusion or erythropoietin (EPO) injections to boost your bone marrow.

 Usually a transfusion will make you feel better for a few weeks.
-Afterwards, if your bone marrow still isn’t working well, you may begin to get symptoms again.
+Afterwards, if your bone marrow still isn’t producing enough red blood cells, you may begin to get symptoms again.
 This is because, just like your own cells, the transfused red cells are removed from your blood as they age.

 Erythropoietin (EPO) is a hormone (a chemical messenger) that occurs naturally in your body.
 It is made by the kidneys and tells the bone marrow to make more red blood cells.
-It can also be made as a medicine that is given as a subcutaneous injection (an injection into the fatty tissue just under the skin).
+Man-made versions are also available as a medicine.

-EPO is not suitable for everyone because of side effects, which include:
+EPO is not suitable for everyone because it can cause side effects, which include: